Empirestar247/alx-system_engineering-devops/0x07-networking_basics/README.md

 Tool/Protocol to Check Device Connectivity:

 Ping is often used to check if a device is connected to a network.
 Ping uses the ICMP (Internet Control Message Protocol) to send echo requests to the target device and waits for an echo reply to confirm the connectivity.

+What is a MAC address?

+A MAC address (Media Access Control address) is a unique identifier assigned to network interface controllers (NICs) for communications on a physical network segment.
+It is a hardware address that is hardcoded into the network interface card by the manufacturer and cannot be changed.

+The MAC address is composed of six pairs of hexadecimal digits (0-9 and A-F), separated by colons or hyphens.
+For example, a MAC address may look like "00:1A:2B:3C:4D:5E."

+Each network device, such as a computer, smartphone, or router, has a unique MAC address.
+When data is transmitted over a local network (like a LAN), it uses the MAC address to identify the specific destination device to which the data should be sent.
+This process is essential for devices to communicate directly on the same local network.

+MAC addresses are used at the data link layer (Layer 2) of the OSI model and are distinct from IP addresses, which are used at the network layer (Layer 3).
+While IP addresses help identify devices globally on the internet, MAC addresses are only relevant within a local network segment.

+TCP and UDP ports

+TCP (Transmission Control Protocol) and UDP (User Datagram Protocol) are transport layer protocols that use port numbers to enable communication between applications running on devices connected to a network.
+Port numbers serve as endpoints for communication, allowing multiple applications to send and receive data simultaneously on the same device.

+Below are some commonly used TCP and UDP port numbers:

+**TCP Ports:**
+- HTTP: 80
+- HTTPS (HTTP Secure): 443
+- FTP (File Transfer Protocol): 20 (data), 21 (control)
+- SMTP (Simple Mail Transfer Protocol): 25
+- POP3 (Post Office Protocol version 3): 110
+- IMAP (Internet Message Access Protocol): 143
+- Telnet: 23
+- SSH (Secure Shell): 22
+- DNS (Domain Name System): 53
+- RDP (Remote Desktop Protocol): 3389

+**UDP Ports:**
+- DNS (Domain Name System): 53
+- DHCP (Dynamic Host Configuration Protocol): 67 (server) and 68 (client)
+- SNMP (Simple Network Management Protocol): 161
+- TFTP (Trivial File Transfer Protocol): 69
+- NTP (Network Time Protocol): 123

+It's important to remember that many applications and services can use different port numbers, and these are just some common examples.
+Port numbers are well-defined for certain standard protocols, but for other applications, they may be dynamically assigned or configurable.
+When setting up network services, it's crucial to be aware of the specific port numbers used by those services to ensure proper communication.

+The Internet Control Message Protocol (ICMP) is a protocol in the Internet protocol suite.
+It is used by network devices, to check if other network devices are available on the network.
+The command ping uses ICMP to make sure that a network device remains online or to troubleshoot issues on the network.